hepix-virtualisation/vmcatcher/README.md

 `Virtual Machine Image List`{.literal}s they are meant to be used the majority of the time without intervention.

-If you are signing a list using the hepix
+If you are signing a list using the HEPiX
 `Virtual Machine Image List`{.literal} signer, you should also install this application and subscribe to your current image.